Emotional neglect is a subtle, yet devastating form of child maltreatment, one that frequently eludes detection.

 Then, there are the external demons – persistent stressors that gnaw incessantly at the caregiver's resilience or the harsh realities of poverty that demand so much attention, leaving little room for emotional nurturing.

-These, too, shape the environment into a crucible ripe for emotional neglect.
+These, too, shape the environment for emotional neglect.
 Together, these factors weave a complex web that encapsulates the many faces of emotional neglect.

 Understanding these origins is a vital step in breaking the cycle and creating a more emotionally nurturing environment for our children.